microeinhundert/radonis/packages/radonis/README.md

 ```

 Make sure to only pass a single child to a *HydrationRoot* component.
 If you want to hydrate multiple parts of your application, use multiple *HydrationRoot*s instead.
 Theres another gotcha: Because a *HydrationRoot* component acts as root for a React instance, *HydrationRoot*s cannot be nested.
+Also make sure all props passed to a hydrated component are serializable.

 Then in your client bundle: